 Cell phones and electronics

-At the current time we ask that staff do not allow their students to bring their cell phones or other electronic devices and don't bring them to SOES.
+We strongly prefer that students use this time as a break from their cell phones and any other electronic devices and don't bring them to SOES.
 We prefer students to be engaged in their surroundings while they are in our pristine wilderness.
 Students can bring digital cameras with them but any camera they bring is their sole responsibility.
 Please have them label their cameras with name and school so if lost we know who to return it to.

 Dogs on the property